HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/HideXPoweredByHeader.md

-# Removing or Hiding the "X-Powered-By" Header in HCL Digital Experience
+# Removing or hiding the "X-Powered-By" header in HCL Digital Experience

 ## Applies to